 Kata offers 17 essential blocks, 15 blocks for posts and pages and eight header blocks.
 A whopping 32 additional blocks are available if you upgrade to Kata Pro.

 All of these blocks are added to the existing blocks available in Elementor in Elementor Pro.
-They give you more options for integrating lists, videos, images, posts, counters, meus, headers and more.
+They give you more options for integrating lists, videos, images, posts, counters, menus, headers and more.

 In the free version of Kata, you can modify your blog page, header and footer, through the Elementor theme builder.
 Additional builders are available in the pro version.

 The builders give you complete control over how a specific area of your website looks.
-The developer's have made the right decision by letting using customise their theme in Elementor instead of the WordPress theme customiser.
+The developers have made the right decision by letting users customise their theme in Elementor instead of the WordPress theme customiser.

 Design is an area where Kata excels.
 The available designs are all of a high standard and its close integration with Elementor means that you can customise every part of your website at the click of a button.